 Our goal is to produce quality books that entertain, delight, inform, and inspire.
 We strive to introduce readers to great stories for all ages.
 Whether we’re bringing to life a bubbly character from under the sea, telling the true story of a haunting tale from the White Mountains of New Hampshire, or revealing an authentic look into the Cape Ann fishing industry in 1990, we are committed to providing accurate information wrapped up in a captivating story.
 We are especially dedicated to introducing children and adults to marine life that can be commonly found on the Atlantic coast.

 We know how hard teachers work, and are dedicated to making our children’s books user friendly in the classroom.
 The Bumpy, Lumpy Horseshoe Crab, Did You Make the Hole in the Shell in the Sea, and Something’s Tugging on My Claw! all have curriculum available, developed by teachers, to help educators introduce topics with innovation and creativity.

 Our author events are created to introduce students, as well as adults, to many of the captivating sea animals they may encounter on a summer day at the coast.
 We strive to engage people of all ages in learning about and developing a greater understanding of the characteristics of each animal included in our stories and its habitat.
-Through our author visits, the characters of The Bumpy, Lumpy Horseshoe Crab, Did You Make the Hole in the Shell in the Sea?, and Something’s Tugging on My Claw! really do come to life!
+Through our author visits, the characters of The Bumpy, Lumpy Horseshoe Crab, Did You Make the Hole in the Shell in the Sea?, Something’s Tugging on My Claw!, and The Lucky Hermit Crab and Her Swirly New Shell really do come to life!